 - You may submit your application even if all of your letters have not yet been received, but your application will not be considered complete until the letters have arrived.
 In addition, you will be notified via email when a recommendation has been submitted.

 Though most programs only require two letters of recommendation, you may designate up to three recommenders.
 The full list of program-specific requirements may be found in the Program of Study section of the application.

-The statement of academic purpose should address your purpose and interest in pursuing a degree program in negotiation and conflict resolution, how the degree program fits into your overall professional growth, focusing in particular on the connection between the program and your academic and/or professional experience, and your anticipated contribution to the program.
+- How the degree program fits into your overall professional growth, focusing on the connection between the program and your academic and/or professional experience

 The essay should describe the most significant professional challenge you have faced in your current, or former, job and how you overcame it.

 They are not required upon application submission; however, standard exams are a useful indicator of academic ability and applicants are strongly encouraged to consider submitting scores to further support their candidacy and strengthen their application.

 All official standardized test scores must be received in the SPS Office of Admissions within two weeks of the application deadline for the program to which you have applied.
 Your application cannot be reviewed until official test scores are received.

 GRE test scores can be ordered at www.gre.org.
 Our school report code is 3602.